Moncure Robinson: Manager and financier

-After the War, Moncure Robinson, his son John Moncure Robinson, former Confederate general William Mahone and North Carolina businessman Alexander Boyd Andrews successfully worked with investors to consolidate a series of short-line railroads into what became the Seaboard Air Line Railroad and ship system.
+After the American Civil War, Robinson had connections in both the North and South and was in excellent position to rebuild the ruined railroad infrastructure of the South.
+Moncure Robinson, his son John Moncure Robinson, former Confederate general William Mahone and North Carolina businessman Alexander Boyd Andrews successfully worked with investors to consolidate a series of short-line railroads into what became the Seaboard Air Line Railroad and ship system.
 They foiled an attempt by Thomas A. Scott, who had risen through the ranks of the Pennsylvania Railroad and acquired the Chesapeake and Ohio Railroad after the war, to build a system along the eastern seaboard.
 Instead, John Moncure Robinson became superintendent then president of this major, 800 mi southern trunk line, from Norfolk and Richmond, Virginia to Atlanta, Georgia and Birmingham, Alabama.
-Even during the Panic of 1873 (which destroyed Mahone's empire and much of the fledgling Republican party in Virginia) the Seaboard Road showed a profit and declared regular annual dividends.

-In 1887, at age 85, Moncure Robinson completed his last railroad construction project, the 18-mile Palmetto Railroad in the Carolinas, which helped link the Seaboard line from Richmond to Florida.